-I enjoy communication, in particular, facilitating the shift from unhealthy to healthy communication.
-I can listen and I can facilitate change.
-I am passionate about supporting people through their journey of wellbeing as it unfolds.
+“I enjoy communication, in particular facilitating the shift from unhealthy to healthy communication.
+I listen actively and I can facilitate change.
+I am passionate about supporting people through their journey of wellbeing as it unfolds.”

-I am focused, grounded and upfront, yet can balance this with empathy and hope.
-My life experiences have given me non-judgemental take on life.
-I laugh a lot, I am comfortable asking difficult questions and have a solid work ethic.”
+“My life experiences have given me non-judgemental take on life.
+I laugh a lot; I am comfortable asking difficult questions and have a solid work ethic.”